gmossy/machine-learning/projects/capstone/capstone_proposal_template.md

 Many anti-malware defensive solutions have failed to detect the unknown malware since most of them rely on signature-based technique.
 This technique can detect a malware based on a pre-defined signature, which achieves poor performance when attempting to classify unseen malware that constantly evade detection using various code obfuscation techniques.

-The goal is to build a malware machine learning based detection model that accurately predicts types of malware...
+The goal is to build a malware supervised machine learning neural network based detection model that accurately predicts types of malware using static analysis.
+Where the strings descriptors from the binaries are used as the features in the model, and the model is trained on the malware (labeled 1) and the beignware (labeled 0).
-This model would help apply automated detection methods faster and with greater accuracy.
+This model would help apply automated detection methods faster and with greater accuracy and can be optimized in a number of ways for detection accuracy.

-I propose an innovative method for detecting malware which uses combined features to classify whether a PE file is malicious or benign.
-We split the approaches into stages.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_

 In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
 Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.

 The dataset is from virustotal.com and 1,419 sample binaries as a sample dataset, that consists of 991 (clean) benignware samples and 428 malware samples.
 The malware samples are representative of the kind of malware observered on the internet in 2017 and the benignware samples of what was uploaded to virustotal.com in 2017.
+A binary program file contains "strings" that can be extracted and these will provided the features for the model that will be trained on.
+The string features will be assigned into the categories of beignware (0) or malware (1).
+These features will tokenized as the features.
-I will obtain additional datasets, but this will be the starting dataset.
+I will obtain additional datasets, but this will be the starting dataset, and then I will obtain additional datasets and add to this.

-The dataset will be automatically divided into 3 subsets:
+The dataset will be divided into 3 subsets:

-This set will be divided into:

         A training set, with 70% of the samples, used for training.
         A validation set, with 15% of the samples, used to benchmark the model at each training epoch.
         A test set, with 15% of the samples, used to benchmark the model after training.